Acsigen/vsftpd-docker/README.md

 If you want to run it as is.
 Please change the `pasv_address=<your-host-ip>` to match your host IP in order to enable the passive mode.

 If you want to run the container in `host` network mode.
 Please comment out the `pasv_address=<your-host-ip>` setting.

+The `fix-conf-perm.sh` script changes the permissions for the configuration file on host in order to make changes.
+These permissions are then properly configured inside the container.